Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising

-We compare the proposed dual-pathway rectifier network with plain tanh and rectifier networks of identical architecture, and BM3D method.
-Quantitative comparisons over eight standard test images are performed using the Peak Signal to Noise Ratio (PSNR): $10\log_{10}(255^2/\sigma_{e}^2)$, where $\sigma_{e}^2$ is the mean squared error between the recovered and original images.
-The denoising performances of these models under all noise levels are summarized in Table \uppercase\expandafter{\romannumeral1}, from which we can make the following observations.
+We compare the proposed dual-pathway rectifier (dual-ReLU) with some commonly used activation functions including sigmoid, tanh, rectifier (ReLU) and parametric rectifier (PReLU).
+Quantitative comparisons are performed using average Peak Signal to Noise Ratio (PSNR).
+The denoising performances of all models are summarized in Table \uppercase\expandafter{\romannumeral1}.
+We can see that the dual-ReLU model achieves the best results for all noise levels.

-Compared to plain tanh network, our model achieves better results especially when the noise levels are low.
-The average improvements over tanh network are 0.4dB, 0.26dB and 0.19dB when the noise levels are 15, 25 and 35, respectively.
-As the noise increases, the improvements become small but there are still about 0.1dB gains.
-The dual-pathway architecture also outperforms plain rectifier network and the average PSNR gains range from 0.08dB to 0.18dB.
-This confirms the effectiveness of dual-pathway architecture in image denoising, which is consistent with the analysis in previous subsection.
-Thus, the proposed model or the equivalent activation function performs the best under the same network architecture.
-In addition, our model achieves comparable performances to the state-of-the-art BM3D method even with a small network size.
-The benefit is the significant reduction of training time which makes the machine learning approach based on deep neural network for image denoising more practical.